 Blocky has been used by some excellent designers at Sphero, and we are seeing a number of other companies utilizing the technology.
 We expect great things in the future.

 Quite different than the first two entries on the list, Python is a powerful, text-based computer programming language that children as young as age 8 can easily use to express themselves.
-This specific type of code acts both as a jumping off point for mastering other languages, and a strong enough tool for serious game, web, and app development.
+This specific type of code acts both as a jumping off point for mastering other languages, and a strong enough tool for serious game/web/app development and programming for kids.

 There are numerous game-based and self-directed courses online that make learning Python (especially Python 3) a unique, fun, and highly engaging experience for kids.
 In fact, our company CodaKid recently introduced a Game Development with Python track which teaches kids how to create popular game genres from the ground up using Python code.
 We have since followed up with Python 2 Attack of the RoboZombies and will be introducing Python 3: CodaKid Smash in late 2018.

 Python is a great choice for introducing children to coding, because this programming language insists upon using good code layouts.
 It also encourages users to use online support and extensive Python libraries.